k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/05_commonDB_sync_modes_and_flow.md

 In this mode, updates are performed in ways of Create/Update/Delete SQL queries directly on the table itself - each node will execute this change locally on his local SQLite commonDB copy)

 - Small updates: - In cases where less than 1000 updates needs to be performed
-- Big updates: - In cases exceeding 1000 rows, in which case bulks of 1000 rows are created in Cassandra
+- Big updates: - In cases exceeding 1000 rows, in which case bulks of 1000 rows are created in Cassandra:

+e.g. Supposing the update consists of  running 2500 insert commands, each bulk of 1000 commands is written to Cassandra (the 2500 inserts are divided into 3 bulks of 1000, 1000 and 500 each) while Kafka gets the transaction message (one message is sent to Kafka per table and per transaction).

 ### Snapshot Mode: